St Mary's Church, Chadwell St Mary: History

 The original Chadwell parish church was dedicated to the Virgin Mary and this is the source of the suffix "St Mary" in the modern name.
 It is a grade I listed building located at the crossroads overlooking the marshes.
 There was a church in Chadwell before the Norman conquest.
 The present church has a number of Norman features and probably dates to the 12th century.
 The tower was built in the early 16th century.
 The church contains an early memorial brass to Cicilye Owen (died 1603), the wife of Thomas Owen of London, who was a merchant tailor.
 The church has an extension on the south that was built at the beginning of the 20th century.

 Present day

 On 8 February 1960, St Mary's Church was designated a Grade I listed building.

-The parish is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to show that it rejects the ordination of women.
+The parish is within the Evangelical tradition of the Church of England.
+It no longer rejects the ordination of women.